downson-lang/downson/SPECIFICATION.md

 The *value override* feature was inspired by the two-faced (*presentation* and *data layer*) nature of downson documents.
 Situations can arise, when using an alias (override) for the same literal would increase the readability of the *presentation layer* but at the same time, the *data layer* should not be altered.
 Booleans make for a good example.
 Consider a downson document written in Hungarian.
 Hindering the document with Boolean literals like `true` or `false` would greatly perturb the *presentation layer*.
 Thanks to *value overrides*, one is not forced to use the pre-defined literals in the *presentation layer*.

 The *link title* feature is a perfect fit for *value overrides*.
 It is optional, just as *value overrides* are.
-By default, it does not modify directly the *presentation layer*, but is only visible when the user hovers the mouse over an inline link.
+By default, it does not modify directly the *presentation layer* but is only visible when the user hovers the mouse over an inline link.

 One should be aware, however, not to abuse the *value override* syntax, because overusing or misusing it can create a huge gap between the two layers.